Libor overhaul and criminal sanctions needed: CFAs

 According to a poll conducted by the CFA Institute, 70% of those polled globally believe the submission process for the London Interbank offering Rate (Libor) should be regulated.
 In Asia-Pacific the percentage was higher, with 81% for the idea of greater regulatory oversight.

-If you are a treasurer, CFO or senior finance professional at a corporate, please register to the website here.
+If you are a treasurer, CFO or senior financial professional at a corporate or SME, please register for free VIP access here.

 Questions?